De-bya/Fake-News-Detection/README.md

 # Fake News Detection

-This project aims to develop a machine learning model to classify news articles as either "Fake News" or "Not A Fake News."
-It uses several machine learning techniques and compares their effectiveness to identify the best model for detecting fake news.
-The best-performing model can be deployed to test new data and make real-time predictions.

 This project focuses on building a machine learning model to classify news articles as either "Fake News" or "Real News."
-It employs multiple machine learning techniques, including :
+It uses several machine learning techniques to compare their effectiveness and identify the most accurate model for detecting fake news.
+These techniques include:

 1. **Logistic Regression**
 2. **Decision Tree Classifier**
 3.  **Random Forest Classifier**

-To compare their effectiveness and identify the most accurate model for detecting fake news.
-The best-performing model can be deployed for real-time predictions on new data.

 ## Project Overview